-Bills for electric service are received around the eighth of each month and are due upon receipt.
+Bills for electric service are mailed around the eighth day of each month and are due upon receipt.
 The bill shows the net amount due if paid by the 22nd.
-The amount shown payable after the 22nd includes a 10% late charge.
 The bill is considered delinquent after the 22nd and is reflected in the credit history of your account, unless other arrangements are made through the Member Accounts Department.